Are You a Potential Truman Scholar?

 - At the time I apply, I will be a full-time student pursuing a bachelor's degree with junior-level academic standing; I have senior-level standing in my third year of college enrollment; or I am a senior and a resident of Puerto Rico, the Virgin Islands, or a Pacific Island.
-Note: Students who have completed their bachelor's degree or are already attending graduate school are not eligible for the Truman Scholarship.
+Note: Students who are already attending graduate school are not eligible for the Truman Scholarship.

 - I am a U.S. citizen (or a U.S. national from a Pacific Island) or I expect to receive my citizenship by the date the Scholarship will be awarded.